-|Company-wide SBTs GM Meeting||Managing executive officer (Responsible Care manager)||General managers in charge of SBTs at individual worksites||Discussing various measures aimed at achieving SBTs|
+|Company-wide SBT GM Meeting||Executive officer responsible for Responsible Care||General managers in charge of SBT at individual worksites||Discussing various measures aimed at achieving SBT|

 |Company-wide Energy Manager Meeting||Responsible Care general manager||Section managers in charge of Energy and GHGs at their worksites||Sharing and spreading information on initiatives at each worksite|

 |Department Liaison Meeting on Global Warming||Responsible Care general manager||Section managers in charge of climate change action at the departmental and corporate levels||Sharing Company-wide policies and ESG issues|